raspberrypilearning/quest-seeker/en/step_2.md

 --- collapse ---

 ---
-title: I can't drag a GameObject into the variable in the Inspector
+title: I can't drag a GameObject into my variable in the Inspector
 ---

 Look through the steps above and make sure that you have added all the scripts to the correct GameObjects.